stevegt/grid-cli/v2/doc/203-prior.md

 - **Key Example**: OpenAI’s GPT-3.
     - **Details**: GPT-3 uses a transformer architecture to predict the next token in a sequence of text.
 The model is pre-trained on vast amounts of textual data to understand and generate natural language sequences.
     - **Multiple Completions**: GPT models like GPT-3 can return multiple potential continuations of a given input, each with an associated likelihood.
 This feature allows for the exploration of different narrative possibilities or responses.
+    - **Completion Mechanism**: GPT models like GPT-3 focus on continuation at the tail end of the sequence, predicting subsequent tokens based on preceding context.

 ### Reed-Solomon Codes
 Reed-Solomon codes are error-correcting codes used in digital data storage and transmission.
 These codes represent data as sequences of polynomial coefficients.

 - **Key Example**: Use in QR codes and compact discs (CDs).
     - **Details**: Data is encoded as a sequence of polynomial coefficients.
 Reed-Solomon codes can detect and correct errors by interpreting the sequence and applying algebraic techniques, ensuring data integrity in noisy channels.
+    - **Completion Mechanism**: Reed-Solomon codes apply completion throughout the sequence to correct errors and restore the original data.

 ### LDPC Codes (Low-Density Parity-Check Codes)
 LDPC codes are a class of linear error-correcting codes that utilize sparse bipartite graphs to represent sequences.
 They are highly efficient for error detection and correction in digital communication systems.